 - Include the names of all contributing poets in all major promotional materials.

 - Prominently display the Phantom Billstickers National Phantom Poetry Day logo and web address in all promotions.

 We encourage you to also think of other creative ways to advertise, publicise and promote your event, both online and off!
 You might like to try poster runs, flyer drops, community notice boards, radio interviews, or even creating your own YouTube videos.
-We will send you a handy pack of contacts and links to get you started when your registration is confirmed.

 How to execute your event

 Leading up to Phantom Billstickers National Poetry Day, you should:

 - Organise a few volunteers to help with your promotions and set-up